 Even as touristy as Fenghuang is, I still didn’t feel that the commercialism was overdone to the point of ruining the town, in contrast to somewhere like Hoi An, Vietnam.

-If you’re looking for similar vibes but with less people, consider visiting Furong Ancient Town instead, You can get there as a day trip from Zhangjiajie City.
+If you’re looking for similar vibes but with less people, consider visiting Furong Ancient Town instead.
+You can get there as a day trip from Zhangjiajie City.

 But if you do decide to visit Fenghuang, how long should you stay there?
-I spent 4 or 5 days there in total, which is more than enough to see everything.
+I spent 4 or 5 days there in total, which was more than enough to see everything.
 In fact, you could see all the main highlights within a single full day.
 There are some interesting day trips you can make from the town, however, such as the Southern Great Wall and the Miao Village of Dehang.
 Assuming you have good luck with weather, something like 3.5 days to tour the town and make a couple of day trips would be perfect.

 Fenghuang can be reached by bus from most other major cities in Hunan Province.
 In addition to Changsha and Zhangjiajie City, you can even ride there directly from Wulingyuan (right by Zhangjiajie National Forest Park).
 From Wulingyuan, though, there are just a couple of buses leaving each day.